Qamar Javed Bajwa: Bajwa doctrine

 The term "Bajwa Doctrine" was coined by the Royal United Services Institute after Bajwa's address to the 54th Munich Security Conference in 2018.
 This emphasised what he called "biting back hard" against threats from the Trump administration.
-A second version of the doctrine was discussed with journalists in March 2018, stressing democracy, ensuring proper respect of the institutions of the state, eliminating terrorism, bringing terrorists into the mainstream, and viewing the devolution provisions of the eighteenth amendment with skepticism.
+A second version of the doctrine was discussed with journalists in March 2018, stressing democracy, ensuring proper respect of the institutions of the state, eliminating terrorism, bringing terrorists into the mainstream, and viewing the devolution provisions of the eighteenth amendment with scepticism.
 He has urged his fellow citizens, especially the youth, to fight extremism, saying it is a key driving force for terrorism.

 Journalist Suhail Warraich commented on the doctrine in detail writing for The News International.
+According to him, under that doctrine, the eighteenth amendment to the constitution of Pakistan and the financial policies of Ishaq Dar (who was the minister of finance in Nawaz Sharif government which was sacked on 28 July 2016) are disliked while financial policies of Asif Ali Zardari are preferred.
+ISPR rejected that The Bajwa Doctrine has anything to do with the politics and if any such doctrine exists, it is only related to the security of Pakistan.

+Some reports stated that The Bajwa Doctrine was at play behind the blackout of Geo TV which started on 1 April 2018.
+The blackout started after an off the record meeting with journalists in which Bajwa threatened Geo TV with consequences if it did not tow the line of military.
+The term The Bajwa Doctrine was coined by journalists in the result of that same off the record meeting.

 A "Bajwa Doctrine 2.0" was outlined in March 2021 during the Islamabad Security Dialogue.
 This centred on four themes: an enduring peace internal and external to Pakistan, non-interference in the internal affairs of neighbouring and regional countries, building intra-regional trade and connectivity, and bringing sustainable development via investment and economic hubs within the region.
 He also said that national security was not the preserve of the armed forces and that "unless our own house is in order, nothing good could be expected from outside," and that "It is time to bury the past and move forward.
 But for the resumption of the peace process or meaningful dialogue, our neighbour will have to create a conducive environment, particularly in Indian-Occupied Kashmir."

+Kashmir Policy

+Hamid Mir alleged that Bajwa compromised on the Kashmir issue in favor of India's Modi government after the revocation of Kashmir's autonomy on 5 August 2019.
+Mir claimed that Bajwa arranged a visit by Prime Minister Modi to Pakistan and aimed to resolve or "freeze" the Kashmir dispute for twenty years to secure the Nobel Peace Prize, and a third term as Pakistan's Chief of the Army Staff.
+Journalist Nasim Zehra supported these claims, stating Bajwa sought Modi's visit after accepting the new status of Kashmir.